raufTTN/TomCat_Status_Automation/readme.md

 Step 3. cd TomCat_Status_Automation

-Step 4.
-Give permission to script -- chmod +x TomCatStatus.py
+Step 4. python3 TomCatStatus.py

-Step 5. pyhton3 TomCatStatus.py
+Step 5.

-Step 6.
 It will fetch all servers and will SSM into each servers to check tomcat status.